 Envii Feed and Fortify is a natural way to protect your plants that is quick and easy to apply.
-It is made up of diatomaceous earth and iron silicates that work together to create an impenetrable, physical barrier around plants, whilst improving soil fertility and increasing a plants ability to absorb nutrients.
+This product uses diatomaceous earth and iron silicates that work together to create an impenetrable, physical barrier around plants whilst improving soil fertility and increasing a plant’s ability to absorb nutrients,

-Envii Feed and Protect protects not only plants from slugs, snails and other small pests, but also improves soil fertility and improves plant growth.
-Instead of scattering ugly blue pellets around your plants, Feed and Protect dissolves in water and is poured on plants, making it invisible once applied.
-It slightly alters the taste of the leaves making them distasteful to slugs, without making it detectable to humans.
+Envii Feed and Protect protects your plants from slugs, snails and other small pests, but also improves soil fertility and improves plant growth.
+Instead of scattering artificial coloured pellets around your garden, Feed and Protect once applied, is invisible to the naked eye.
+It slightly alters the taste of the leaves making them distasteful to slugs, without making them detectable to humans.